chryz-hub/opensource-4-everyone/README.md

        <li> <a href ="https://kentcdodds.com/blog/open-source-stamina"> Open Source Stamina</a></li>
        <li> <a href ="https://kentcdodds.com/blog/building-the-open-source-community-we-want"> Building the Open Source Community We Want</a></li>
        <li> <a href ="https://kentcdodds.com/blog/how-i-learn-an-open-source-codebase"> How I learn an Open Source Codebase</a></li>
+       <li> <a href ="https://livecodestream.dev/post/how-to-make-your-first-contribution-to-open-source/"> How to Make your First Contribution to Open Source</a></li>
        <li> <a href ="https://kentcdodds.com/blog/introducing-how-to-contribute-to-open-source"> Introducing: How to Contribute to Open Source</a></li>
        <li> <a href ="https://kentcdodds.com/blog/what-open-source-project-should-i-contribute-to"> What open source project should I contribute to?</a></li>
        <li> <a href ="https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github"> How to Contribute to an Open Source Project on GitHub</a></li>